All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Photo A

 Dated May 3, 1895.
-This sketch, generated from a Detroit-Toledo game played May 2, 1895, was published in the Detroit Free Press on May 3, 1895.
+This illustration of a Detroit player was published on this day and possibly represented a scene from the Detroit-Toledo game played May 2, 1895, full view at left, detail view at right.
 The drawing depicted a player wearing a pillbox cap with horizontal bands and a shirt with the city name spelled out across the chest.
-Image scan and publish date from Peter Reitan, esnpc.blogspot.com, retrieved on August 8, 2015.
+Image from the Detroit Free Press, May 3, 1895.
+Image scan from Peter Reitan.

 Written documentation on these uniforms: